-Individual comments or comment threads may be deleted at any time if they become significantly argumentative and encourage personal attacks.
+Individual comments or comment threads may be deleted at any time if they encourage

-Repeat offenders may be blocked entirely from commenting.
+Repeat offenders may be blocked entirely from participating in online discussions.
 Deliberately inflammatory comments from first-time commenters/non-subscribers may earn an immediate ban.

 Due to occasional technical issues, a small percentage of comments may be blocked/hidden/deleted by mistake.